-Santander is the bustling capital of the Cantabria region of Spain.
+Santander is the bustling capital of the Cantabria region of Spain, there you can even learn about the history of Spanish last names.
 It wraps itself around the bay, surrounding several sandy beaches and pretty harbours.
 It’s a popular holiday destination for the Spanish, but less so for the rest of Europe, so you won’t find tourist traps here.

 The old town is on the southern side, and it’s here you’ll find the palaces and promenades that made it popular with aristocrats in the 19th century.
 The city as a whole still retains the white-washed buildings, old cafes and the famous Casino Sardinero.

 Outside the city, Cantabria offers glorious mountains, picturesque villages, world heritage sites such as the Altamira caves, and renowned beaches like those at Suances.